Updated for 2021

 - Photo album

 Each college was its own network and Facebook advertised itself as a networking site.
 As college kids got to know their classmates and dorm mates, they added these new people to their friends list.
-Facebook then kept everyone up-to-date with a newsfeed that provided constant status, picture, and profile updates.
+Facebook then kept everyone informed with a newsfeed that provided constant status, picture, and profile updates.

 Facebook Grows Beyond Its Simple Origins